AO-StreetArt/CLyman/README.md

 You will also need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson)

+For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)

 ## Compilation Steps

 Note: These steps assume that all header dependencies have been moved to the user's include path manually.
 Otherwise, please be sure to include the correct libraries with -I.